 Have you ever taught a student who made you dread going to class?
+The student who won’t engage no matter what you do?
 Who made you wait expectantly for the bell at the end of the lesson even more eagerly than the students?

 I know I have!